mdsol/hale/README.md

 As a proper extension, every HAL document is intended to be a proper Hale document.
 Hale provides two primary extensions to HAL.
-Specifically it adds a new reserved document keyword called _meta that defines document Reference Objects and extends the properties of HAL Link Objects.
+Specifically it adds a new reserved document keyword called _meta that defines document *Reference Objects* and extends the properties of HAL *Link Object*s.

 ## Introduction